-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and the rate of shingles presentations increased.
-The number of chickenpox presentations to EDs was stable in the past week and shingles presentations decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week, there was no chickenpox presentations to sentinel GPs and the rate of shingles presentations decreased to the baseline.
+Chickenpox and shingles presentations to EDs remained stable. - Measles: No measles cases notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.